× Search

 There’s a high parking occupancy in the Mount – it reaches 100 percent at peak times, making it really difficult to find a park.
 Tauranga is also a growing city, and with future developments on the way, we want to make sure anyone coming to the Mount can find a park and make the most of their time in the area.

-No idea is too small or too big, as long as they’re realistic.
-We’re open to suggestions, from resident permits to yellow line markings in tight streets.
-We encourage you to share whatever ideas you’ve got to make parking fair, accessible and practical.
+No idea was too small or too big, as long as they were realistic.
+We were open to suggestions, such as yellow line markings in tight streets.
+We encouraged people to share whatever ideas they had to make parking fair, accessible and practical.

-We want to hear all of your ideas; however, we may not be able to implement everything at once.
+We wanted to hear all ideas; however, we may not be able to implement everything at once.
 We are focusing on balancing solutions and understanding what’s most important to those who live, work and play at the Mount while also delivering value for money.
-We really encourage you to tell us what you think but ask that you do so respectfully.

 We know there are issues during peak cruise ship season, with the Salisbury Avenue car park used by tourism operators to pick up passengers.
-As part of the plan, we will look to implement solutions such as signage and a bylaw in the area to manage this more effectively.
-If you have any other ideas, we want to hear them.
+As part of the plan, we are looking to implement solutions such as signage and a bylaw in the area to manage this more effectively.

 Parking has been a hot topic in the Mount for a while, but things are changing, so it’s a good time to take another look.
 There’s a lot of new development planned for the area, and national rules (like the Government’s urban development policy) mean we need to plan for more homes and businesses in places like the Mount.